 Why study may be important to your quality of life

-Study can be personally valuable and can also lead to better employment later in life in the general population.1 Study at the post-secondary level can include online programs, community colleges, universities, vocational schools and apprenticeships.2 You may want to study full-time or part-time, depending on your circumstances.
-You may also want to choose a supported education (SE) approach, which means getting extra assistance that’s designed to increase your success in your studies.
+Study can be personally valuable and lead to better employment later in life in the general population1.
+Study at the post-secondary level can include, for example, online programs, community colleges, universities, vocational schools and apprenticeships, whether part-time or full-time2.
+You may want to choose a “supported education” approach, an option that is available at some institutions for people with chronic conditions who require extra assistance.

-There isn’t a lot of research about study and bipolar disorder, and not a lot of agreement in what the research studies have found.
-Some show that people with bipolar disorder reach higher levels of education than people in the general population, while others show that people with bipolar disorder reach lower levels of education.
+There isn’t a lot of research about education and bipolar disorder, and not a lot of agreement in what the research studies have found.
+Some show that people with bipolar disorder reach higher levels of education than people in the general population3, while older research suggested that that people with bipolar disorder obtain lower levels of education4.
 Another found that people with bipolar disorder have completed the same level of education, on average, as people in the general population1.
-However, people with bipolar disorder who had an early onset of symptoms or who struggled with rapid cycling or recurring depressive episodes (more than 4 a year) were found to have the greatest challenges in getting an education1.
-Even so, educational achievement and the ability to manage one’s illness are mentioned as key features of employment success at the professional and managerial levels.3
+However, people with bipolar disorder who had an early onset of symptoms or who struggled with rapid cycling or recurring depressive episodes (more than 4 per year) were found to have the greatest challenges in getting an education1.
+Even so, educational achievement and the ability to manage one’s illness are mentioned as key features of employment success at the professional and managerial levels5.

-As well, the social lifestyle often encouraged among college and university students can be a major challenge to anyone!
-But for people who have bipolar disorder, staying up late studying or partying, experimenting with recreational drugs or alcohol and eating at irregular times are a recipe for unhealthy changes in your mood (or ‘mood dysregulation’).
-For example, "goal attainment" (like completing that big paper or pulling an all-nighter to prepare for a huge exam) has been identified as a trigger for mania6, so finding the right balance between your study habits and keeping a stable mood is important.
+Finally, the lifestyle that sometimes occurs for college and university students can be a major challenge.
+For people with bipolar disorder, staying up late, irregular daily schedules, and using substances (e.g., drugs or alcohol) are a recipe for changes in mood (or ‘mood dysregulation’).
+For example, “goal attainment” (for example, pulling an all-nighter to complete a paper on time) has been identified as a trigger for mania8.
+Learning effective and healthy study habits is key in keeping a stable mood.

 How you can take action

 Take charge of your self-care behaviours.
 Taking care of yourself will go a very long way in being able to cope with your studies.
 Keeping regular routines is especially important.
 One of the most useful things you can do for yourself is to try to wake up and go to bed at similar times each day – even on the weekends.
 Making sure that you eat regular meals is also key.
-It can be helpful to schedule study sessions at the same times each day, too – similar to the routine people have when they’re at a stable job.
-Lastly, be very careful about alcohol and recreational drugs and try to stay away from them, even if others are using them with few obvious problems.
-People with bipolar disorder are vulnerable to the effects of recreational drugs and alcohol, both in triggering mood episodes and in negative interactions with medications.
-You probably need to be a lot more careful with recreational substance use than many of your peers, as the stakes are higher for you.
+It can be helpful to schedule study sessions at the same times each day – similar to the routine people have when they’re at a stable job.
+Lastly, be cautious about substance use; you may need to be more careful with substance use than your peers are not juggling a mental health condition and school.

 Make use of on-campus mental healthcare providers.
-On-campus healthcare providers understand the stresses that come along with being a student.
-They can help you make arrangements to meet your school responsibilities that take into account your bipolar disorder (called “academic accommodations”).
-They can also stand up for you if challenges come up that may require negotiations with professors or deans.
+On-campus healthcare can help you make arrangements to meet your school responsibilities that take into account your bipolar disorder (called “academic accommodations”).
+They can also stand up for you if challenges come up that may require negotiations with instructors.
 Most campuses have counseling services and student health clinics to provide access to doctors, nurses and counselors.
-They also may provide groups to teach skills to help you manage your bipolar disorder more successfully as a student.
+They may provide groups to teach skills to help you manage your bipolar disorder more successfully as a student.
 Healthcare providers can also help you to balance how you keep your mood steady with still being able to do your best thinking.
 For example, you may want to work with a healthcare provider to find medications that keep your mood stable but limit side effects, like drowsiness, that could affect your studies.

 Find out about your educational program’s policies and services.
-Do some research into what your school can do for you – and do it before you even think you need to know!
-Most campuses have an office that provides assistance for students with disabilities (such as mental health conditions) that can help you get academic accommodations.
-Academic accommodations could include assignment extensions, test-taking away from the classroom environment or learning assistance as needed.
-Typically you’ll need to register with this office before asking for any accommodations from your instructors.
+Research what your school can do for you – and do it before you even think you need to know.
+Many institutions (e.g., colleges, technical schools, universities) may have offices that provide assistance for students with disabilities (such as mental health conditions) that can help you get academic accommodations, for example, assignment extensions, test-taking away from the classroom environment, or learning assistance.
+Typically you will need to register with this office before asking for accommodations.
 On-campus organizations such as these can also usually work together with your healthcare providers as needed so that you can get the best help from your team of supports.